-Foreign investments (mainly, although not exclusively, by non-EEA entities) in certain strategic sectors of the Italian economy are subject to a comprehensive investment control regime, set forth in Decree Law No. 21 of 15 March 2012, as amended (the Law).
+Foreign investments (mainly, although not exclusively, by non-EEA2 entities) in certain strategic sectors of the Italian economy are subject to a comprehensive investment control regime, set forth in Decree Law No. 21 of 15 March 2012, as amended (the Law).

-The Law grants the government certain special powers to veto or impose conditions on the purchase of interests in the share capital of, or the implementation of certain extraordinary transactions by, Italian companies active in the fields of defence and national security, or energy, transport, communications and high-tech.
+The Law grants the government certain special powers to veto or impose conditions on the purchase of interests in the share capital of, or the implementation of certain extraordinary transactions by, Italian companies active in the fields of defence and national security (including, more recently, 5G technologies), or energy, transport, communications and high-tech.

-Although in recent years Italy has ranked behind certain significantly smaller economies in terms of the value of the net inflows of foreign direct investments, such investments still represent an essential part of the economy (according to World Bank research, in 2017, foreign direct investment net inflows amounted to US\$19.8 billion).
-Although the new investment control regime has been in force for a relatively short period, and thus conclusive remarks on its effects on foreign investments can only be based on a limited set of information and data, the overall impression after the first six years of application is that foreign investors have not considered this regime to be a deterrent; however, in recent cases, the government has relied on these powers to address issues of a seemingly more political nature underlying the relevant investments.
-The impact of the Law upon future investments will, of course, continue to depend on how the government applies its powers in practice.
+Although in recent years Italy has ranked behind certain significantly smaller economies in terms of the value of the net inflows of foreign direct investments,3 such investments still represent an essential part of the economy (according to World Bank research, in 2018, foreign direct investment net inflows amounted to US\$30.899 billion).4 After the first six years of application, it appears that foreign investors have not considered this regime to be a deterrent to their proposed investments (in fact, the number of cases submitted to the government's scrutiny under the Law has consistently increased over the years).5 However, in recent cases, the government has relied on these powers to address issues of a seemingly more political nature underlying the relevant investments; likewise, growing security concerns, which are not peculiar to Italy but rather shared globally, have resulted in the government